 How to replace a payroll check where pre or post-tax deductions were not set up correctly

 - If you are going to correct this error through the Payroll Process module, you have to be in the same quarter and preferably in the same month as the original payroll check.
 Otherwise you will have to wait until the end of the year and edit the employees W-2.
-If the payroll check is in a prior quarter this will not work, and you have most likely already filed your 941.
+If the payroll check is in a prior quarter this will not work, as you have most likely already filed your 941.

 - The check you are replacing was or will be cashed.
+If not, you may instead void that check and re-issue.

 - The dollar amount of the check will change (unless Benefits are the only thing that needs to be corrected).

-If you find that you have issued a payroll check where Deduction(s) and/or Benefit(s) have been calculated incorrectly and the check has been cashed or the Direct Deposit has been processed you can follow the steps below to correct it.
+If you find that you have issued a payroll check where Deduction(s) and/or Benefit(s) have been calculated incorrectly and the check has been cashed or the Direct Deposit has been processed you can follow the steps below to correct it:

 Step 1: You will want to edit your Deduction(s) or Benefit(s) so they are correctly marked as Pre or Post tax.